ravivcohen/dotfiles/README.md

 1. Git is installed if necessary (on Ubuntu, via APT.
 OSX is assumed to have GIT installed).
 2. This repo is cloned into the `~/.dotfiles` directory (or updated if it already exists or quits if dirty).
-2. Files in `init` are executed (in alphanumeric order, hence the "50_" names and files < 50 run as sudo).
+2. Files in `init` are executed:
+    * In alphanumeric order, hence the "50_" names
+    * With permission constraints, files < "50_" are run as sudo.
 3. Files in `copy` are copied into `~/`.
 4. Files in `link` are linked into `~/`.